-If a student withdraws from all courses or is dismissed from the college, a pro-rated amount of tuition and fees, except applied music fees and housing related fees, will be refunded based on calendar days attended.
+If a student withdraws from all courses or is dismissed from the university, a pro-rated amount of tuition and fees, except applied music fees and housing related fees, will be refunded based on calendar days attended.
 After 60 percent of the semester has passed, no refund will be granted.
 Any refund may be reduced by the tuition deposit, room reservation deposit and meals consumed.
 Additional charges may arise from the terms and conditions of a residential lease.
+See the section: Return of Title IV Funds Policy.